Do you know YOUR primary acne trigger? Still struggling with an unsure self-diagnosis?

 Apply your prescribed or over-the-counter acne treatment creams following the same directions in the morning routine.

-Moisturize your skin with an oil-free and non-comedogenic moisturizing oil or lotion.
+Moisturize your skin with an oil-free and non-comedogenic moisturizing lotion.

 The Importance Of Having A Proper Skincare Routine